Make Way for Tomorrow

 Make Way for Tomorrow is a 1937 American tragedy film directed by Leo McCarey.
 The plot concerns an elderly couple (played by Victor Moore and Beulah Bondi) who are forced to separate when they lose their house and none of their five children will take both parents.

-The film was written by Viña Delmar, from a play by Helen and Noah Leary, which was in turn based on the novel The Years Are So Long by advice columnist Josephine Lawrence.
+The film was written by Viña Delmar, from a play by Helen and Noah Leary, which was in turn based on the novel Years Are So Long by advice columnist Josephine Lawrence.
 McCarey viewed the film as his best, and it has been praised by later critics.
-In 2010, it was selected for preservation by the United States Library of Congress's National Film Registry.
+In 2010, it was selected for preservation with 24 other films in the National Film Registry by the Library of Congress.

 Plot

 Barkley "Bark" (Victor Moore) and Lucy Cooper (Beulah Bondi) are an elderly couple who lose their home to foreclosure, as Barkley has been unable to find employment because of his age.
 They summon four of their five children—the fifth lives thousands of miles away in California—to break the news and decide where they will live until they can get back on their feet.
 Only one of the children, Nell (Minna Gombell), has enough space for both, but she asks for three months to talk her husband into the idea.
 In the meantime, the temporary solution is for the parents to each live with a different child.

 The two burdened families find their parents' presence bothersome.
 Nell's efforts to talk her husband into helping are half-hearted and achieve no success, and she reneges on her promise to eventually take them.
 While Barkley continues looking for work to allow him and his wife to live independently again, he has little or no prospect of success.
 When Lucy continues to speak optimistically of the day that he will find work, her teenage granddaughter bluntly advises her to "face facts" that it will never happen because of his age.
 Lucy's sad reply is to say that at her age, the only fun left is pretending.

 With no end in sight to the uncomfortable living situations, both host families look for a way to get the parent they are hosting out of their house.
 When Barkley catches a cold, his daughter Cora (Elisabeth Risdon) seizes upon it as a pretext to assert that his health demands a milder climate, thus necessitating that he move to California to live with his daughter Addie.

 Meanwhile, son George (Thomas Mitchell) and his wife Anita (Fay Bainter) plan to move Lucy into a retirement home.
 Lucy accidentally finds out, but rather than force George into the awkward position of breaking the news to her, she goes to him first and claims that she wants to move into the home.
 Barkley resigns himself to his fate of having to move thousands of miles away, though he is aware of his daughter's true motivation.